burlachenkok/exploring-python3/python_details.md

 b = tuple([1,2,23])
  ```

 If you want to include tuples in another tuple you need to use parentheses `()`, so that nested tuples are interpreted correctly.
-Example of creating a tuple with 2 elements where second element is tuple by itself:
+Example of creating a tuple with 2 elements where the second element is a tuple by itself:
  ```python
  a=(1,(2,3,4,5,6))
  ```